lukavr05/final-year-project/documents/main.typ

         return False
 ```

 With that, we can move on to our CSV parsing, where we will write the new C++ file and compile it together, storing the binaries in the same format (with a directory for each user).
+For now, we only take the first 100 entries to create a subset of the actual dataset (which contains over 50,000 files).

 ```py
 def parseCSV():